Conduction aphasia: Causes

-Conduction aphasia is caused by damage to the parietal lobe of the brain, especially in regards to the area associated with the left-hemisphere dominant dorsal stream network.
-The arcuate fasciculus, which connects Broca's area and Wernicke's area (important for speech and language production and comprehension, respectively), is affected.
-These two areas control speech and language in the brain.
-The arcuate fasciculus is a thick band of fiber that connects the two areas and carries messages between them.
+The most common cause of conduction aphasia is ischemic stroke affecting left perisylvian regions, especially in the temporo-parietal area.
+Historically, conduction aphasia was attributed to disruption of the arcuate fasciculus.
+Subsequent lesion-mapping and diffusion-MRI studies have shown that many cases arise from cortical damage to left posterior superior temporal and inferior parietal regions, though isolated arcuate fasciculus damage producing conduction aphasia have also been reported.
 When this area is damaged, the person experiences damage to the auditory-motor integration system.
 This results in disruption to the delayed auditory feedback network, causing the individual to have difficulty correcting themselves on speech repetition tasks.
 Additionally, recent evidence suggests that conduction aphasia can also be caused by lesions in the left superior temporal gyrus and/or the left supramarginal gyrus.

 Conduction aphasia can also be seen in cases of cortical damage without subcortical extensions.

 Pathophysiology

 Recent research has pointed to multiple different explanations for conduction aphasia, which is based on newer models suggesting language is facilitated by "cortically based, anatomically distributed, modular networks."

+Conduction aphasia has been argued to reflect impairment of the dorsal stream and associated sensorimotor integration zone in the left posterior temporo-parietal cortex.
+This area supports the short-term maintenance and transformation of phonological information needed for accurate repetition.
+Group lesion-symptom mapping and aggregate lesion/fMRI analyses have repeatedly implicated left posterior temporo-parietal cortex (including supramarginal and posterior superior temporal gyri) in the repetition deficit, though focal damage to the arcuate fasciculus (white matter) can also produce a conduction-like syndrome in some patients.

 Diagnosis

 Several standardized test batteries exist for diagnosing and classifying aphasias.
 These tests are capable of identifying conduction aphasia with relative accuracy.
 The Boston Diagnostic Aphasia Examination (BDAE) and the Western Aphasia Battery (WAB) are two commonly used test batteries for diagnosing conduction aphasia.
 These examinations involve a set of tests, which include asking person to name pictures, read printed words, count aloud, and repeat words and non-words (such as shwazel).
 Neuro-imaging should also be used to look for a stroke, tumor, infection, or another pathology in the setting of conduction aphasia.
 This can be done through a CT or MRI or the brain; these are the first imaging modality of choice.
+Research using voxel-based lesion-symptom mapping, diffusion tensor imaging (DTI) tractography and task fMRI has clarified the anatomy underlying conduction aphasia.
+These studies generally point to the left temporo-parietal cortex and associated dorsal stream pathways as critical for repetition and phonological short-term memory.
+Group analyses and aggregate lesion/fMRI studies provide converging evidence for cortical temporo-parietal junction and planum temporale involvement.